SmbKiwi/homeassistant-goldair-heater/README.md

 ============================================
 **Compatible with Home Assistant 0.96 and above (Climate 1.0)**

+**NOTE: This version works with the older firmware and API.
+If you have updated the heater firmware to version 1.0.2 or later, then do not use this version.**

 The `goldair_heater` component integrates
 [Goldair WiFi-enabled heaters](http://www.goldair.co.nz/product-catalogue/heating/wifi-heaters) into Home Assistant, enabling control of setting the following parameters via the UI and the following services: